 The lure of earning extra money has you considering a side gig.
 But you’re still unsure if the extra cash is worth the additional time and effort.
 Plus, many days there’s not much ‘hustle’ left in you after a long day at the office or chasing after the kids.

-You could definitely benefit from the extra money though as you continue to pay off debt and build up your financial house.
+You could certainly benefit from the extra money though, as you continue to pay off debt and build up your financial house.
 So, read on for some tips and resources to help you figure out if starting a side gig is right for you.